Last Updated on March 25, 2021 by Shaun Snapp

-- SAP partnership agreements are anti-competitive tools, and it means the competing vendor loses freedom of speech with respect to SAP and to indirect access.
+- SAP partnership agreements are anti-competitive tools, and it means the competing vendor loses freedom of speech concerning SAP and indirect access.

 Introduction to How SAP Controls its Partner Network

-In this article, we will cover the topic of how constrained software vendors that are both official SAP partners as well as victims of SAP’s indirect access campaign due to their partnership agreement with SAP.
+In this article, we will cover how constrained software vendors are both official SAP partners and victims of SAP’s indirect access campaign due to their partnership agreement with SAP.

 Understanding the Partnership System

 We are probably the only media or research entity to have published on how the SAP partnership program works in reality versus the standard explanation of how it works.
-The SAP partnership program is presented as a happy co-agreement between other software vendors and SAP which is designed to help best serve customers.
+The SAP partnership program is presented as a happy co-agreement between other software vendors and SAP designed to help best serve customers.
 This is a completely inaccurate explanation of what the partnership agreement actually is.
-But before we get into that topic, let us point out an important point of distinction so as not to lump in consulting partners with software partners.
+But before we get into that topic, let us point out an important point of distinction to not lump in consulting partners with software partners.

 Consulting Partners Versus Software Partners